Harnessing the Psychology of a Market Cycle

 1. Confirmation Bias

-Confirmation bias refers to investors’ tendency to seek information that supports their existing beliefs while disregarding contradictory evidence.
+Confirmation bias refers to investors’ tendency to seek information supporting their beliefs while disregarding contradictory evidence.
 This bias is particularly prevalent during bull markets when optimism is high.
 Investors may overlook potential risks and focus solely on positive news, leading to an overvaluation of assets and increased vulnerability to market corrections.

 2. Herd Mentality